 Providers who want to have applications available in their office can order them can order them online.
-The application is named Application for Health Insurance & Help Paying Costs; the form number is H1205.
+The application is named Application for Health Coverage & Help Paying Costs; the form number is H1205.

 All applicants for CHIP perinatal services will be screened to see if they qualify for Medicaid for Pregnant Women.
 If they don't qualify for Medicaid, HHS will determine if they qualify for CHIP perinatal coverage.